symeapp/syme/README.md

 #### 5.3 – Keylist Transfer

 - _Man in the middle attack._ The keylist transfer process is resistant against man in the middle and masquerading attacks, which could lead to interception or substitution of long-term keys.
-The integrity of exchanged ECDH public keys is protected by mutual authentication through key fingerprints via an outside channel.
+The integrity of Diffie-Hellman public keys is protected by mutual authentication through the exchange of key fingerprints via an outside channel.

 - _Key modification attack._ The keylist administrator may tamper with previous message keys during their transfer to a new keylist member.
 Since the server handles storage of encrypted messages and session keys separately, only omission of message keys is feasible.
 Forging messages is not possible unless the malicious user also controls the server.